 The dot-a-lot dot Painting Sets are dimensional, puffy craft paints that harden when dry.
 They are great for so many other craft projects too.
 They come in neon brights and pearlescent.

 The big bright brush markers are great for little hands and wash off easily too.
+If you can’t find those, any of the OOLY markers are great.

 I waited until the paint dried and then we started drawing.